cbousfield/Bousfield_et_al_2023_Timber_losses_through_wildfire/README.md

 Deposited code for Bousfield et al. (2023) Nature Geoscience, "Substantial and increasing global losses of timber-producing forest due to wildfires", DOI: xyz.

 All code to reproduce the paper.
-See individual code file for further descriptions.
+See individual code file for further description.